lihualu0208/final_andrio_project/README.md

 - Automatically repopulate data after app restart using a local database.
 - Save previously entered data using EncryptedSharedPreferences.
 - Reuse previous car details for new entries.
-- Support bilingual UI (English and Vietnamese).
+- Support bilingual UI (English and Vietnamese and more).

 ---